View the exciting projects and latest news.Read more now

 You can expect

-Graduates go on to work as conservators for the heritage, public, corporate and private sectors, or as makers, repairers, restorers, teachers or advisors.
+Many graduates of the programme have gone on to work as conservators in the heritage sector and benefitted from the professional contacts they established while studying here.
+Others have gone into the corporate and private sectors, or as makers, repairers, restorers, teachers or advisors.
 There are many areas of specialism within the profession.

 Students often progress from the Postgraduate Diploma to MA Conservation Studies.